Kamini A. Rao

 Dr. Kamini A. Rao is a pioneer in the field of Assisted Reproduction in India.
 She has specialized in reproductive endocrinology, ovarian physiology and assisted reproductive technology and has been awarded the Padma Sri, one of India's highest civilian awards.
-Dr. Kamini A. Rao is the co-founder and Chairman at Dr. Kamini Rao Hospitals.
+Dr. Kamini A. Rao is the co-founder and chairperson at Dr. Kamini Rao Hospitals.

 Life and career

 Her early education was at Bishop Cotton Girls' High School, Bangalore.
 Then she studied medicine at St. John's Medical College, Bangalore.
 Dr. Kamini has been professionally trained in Fetal Invasive Therapy under Prof. Kypros Nicolaides, Harris Birthright Research Centre for Fetal Medicine, King's College School of Medicine, London, U.K and has undergone Laser Surgery training in South Cleveland Hospital, Middlesbrough, U.K., under Prof. Ray Garry.

 Rao is credited with the birth of India's First SIFT Baby.
 She has the distinction of having set up South India 's first Semen Bank as well as having engineered South India's First Babies born through ICSI (Intra Cytoplasmic Sperm Injection) as well as through Laser Assisted Hatching.